ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 }
 ```

-As you can see, they perform the assertions on the `RuleRecord` object, which is the result of the `Invoke-PSRule` function.
-The result of the `Invoke-PSRule` can be piped to the assertion functions.
+As you can see, these functions perform assertions on the `RuleRecord` object, which is the result of the `Invoke-PSRule` function.
+The output of `Invoke-PSRule` can be piped directly to the assertion functions.

 #### Update tests

-To use these functions in the tests yourself, download [Functions.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/Functions.ps1) and place it in the `tests` folder.
-Then open `APIM.Policy.InboundBasePolicy.Tests.ps1` and add the following code to the end of the `BeforeAll` block to load the functions:
+To use these functions in your tests, download [Functions.ps1](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/Functions.ps1) and place it in the `tests` folder.
+Then, open `APIM.Policy.InboundBasePolicy.Tests.ps1` and add the following code to the end of the `BeforeAll` block to load the functions:

 ```powershell
 # Load functions
 . $PSScriptRoot/Functions.ps1
 ```

 With the functions in place, the tests can be refactored.
-The test for scenario _"Should fail if the inbound section is missing"_ can be changed to the following for example:
+For example, the test for the scenario _"Should fail if the inbound section is missing"_ can be changed to the following:

 ```powershell
     It "Should fail if the inbound section is missing" {